ETSEO (13 week ultrasound)

 Starting on the 1st of September 2021, all pregnant women will be offered an ultrasound around the 13th week of their pregnancy.
-This scan is in addition to the 20-week anatomy scan that checks for physical abnormalities in the baby.
-Both scans are considered medical ultrasounds.
+This ultrasound is in addition to the 20-week anatomy ultrasound that checks for physical abnormalities in the baby.
+Both are considered medical ultrasounds.

 The sonographer will immediately tell you the findings after the ultrasound.
 There are three possible outcomes:

 - There is no indication for an abnormality.

 This is the outcome for 95 out of every 100 pregnant women à in this case no additional testing is necessary.